SamWibatt/cribbage_cpp/README.md

 # MIGRATION NOTE:

-Moving this repository to https://gitlab.com/SamWibatt/cribbage_cpp and that will be the official (and at some point only) one.
-Please see it.
+Moving github repository to https://gitlab.com/SamWibatt/cribbage_cpp and that will be the official (and at some point only) one.
+Please see it (unless you're already there.)

 # cribbage_cpp
 C++11 implementation of cribbage scoring and strategy, with googletest unit testing